AdvProg2020/Project_team-59/README.md

-This repository was made by Farid Fotouhi
+This repository was made by Farid Fotouhi,\n
 Team members are as shown below:

 | `Person Number` | First Name | Last Name | Student Number |